electronicvisions/brainscales2-demos/fp_synfireChain.rst

 -----------------

 Close the loop from the last to the first population.
-Does the neurons still fire after the software has completed?
+Do the neurons still fire after the software has completed?
 Make comments in your lab book.

 .. only:: Solution